Documentation Index

 Phone

-Phone fields and variables are declared as typephone.
+Phone fields and variables are declared as type phone.
 This data type only supports US phone numbers.

 | Component | Type | Description |